rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 ### 4.2 Connect to the Internet at Home
 1. Ensure the `new_wifi_ssid` and `new_wifi_password` are correctly set in the `mbot_config.txt` file (check for any typos).
 They should be your home wifi name, and home wifi password.

-2. Start the MBot, wait for about 1 minute.
+2. Start the MBot, wait for about 1~2 minute, please be patient.
 You may hear the fan start a couple of times, and eventually, the OLED screen will display the MBot's IP address (since you are at home, the IP be `192.168.x.x` is normal unlike on campus), meaning the mbot is connected to your home Wi-Fi.

 If you have successfully connected your MBot to MWireless or your home Wi-Fi, you can use its IP address to remotely access the MBot.
 From now on, you can always find the IP address on the OLED screen.
 Proceed to the next step for more details.

 ### 5. Remote Access

-Your laptop and the MBot must always be on the same network.
+**Upon this step, your laptop is now just a gateway for the SSH connection to your MBot.
+All programming is executed on the MBot, not on your laptop.
+When we mention opening a terminal in this guide later, we're referring to using a VSCode terminal to access your MBot.**
-{: .note}
+{: .text-red-200}

-You have 2 options:
+To access the mbot, your laptop and the MBot must always be on the same network.
+And there are 2 options to connect:
 1. Using VSCode (Recommended), here is the tutorail: [link](https://mbot.robotics.umich.edu/docs/tutorials/vscode/#connecting-to-the-robot)
 2. Using NoMachine, here is the tutorail: [link](https://mbot.robotics.umich.edu/docs/tutorials/no-machine/)